-The tourism sector has always played a big part in the Portuguese economy, though this has largely been focused in the south of the country, particularly the Algarve.
+The tourism sector has always played a big part in the Portuguese economy, though this has largely been focused on the south of the country, particularly the Algarve.

-However, recent trends mean that Porto and Lisbon have become increasingly popular tourist destinations, with Lisbon frequently featuring in travel features and topping rankings for the best getaways in Europe.
+However, recent trends mean that Lisbon and Porto have become increasingly popular tourist destinations, with both cities frequently featuring in travel features and topping rankings for the best getaways in Europe.

 The Portuguese capital has become increasingly popular in the past few years, not only as a tourist destination but also as a base for startups and entrepreneurs who are drawn in by the low cost of living and high quality of life.
-Lisbon is famous for its incredible food and good year-round climate, as well as its proximity to fantastic beaches which are popular with surfers along the Lisbon coast.
+Lisbon is famous for its delicious food and good year-round climate, as well as its proximity to beautiful beaches, which are popular with surfers along the Lisbon coast.

-Portugal also has one of the highest English proficiency levels in Europe and is conveniently located in Western Europe with frequent flights to the rest of the continent, as well as to the Americas and the rest of the world.
+Portugal also has one of the highest English proficiency levels in Europe.
+It is conveniently located in Western Europe, with frequent flights to the rest of the continent, as well as to the Americas and the rest of the world.

-The non-habitual resident tax regime is another highly successful scheme introduced by the Portuguese government.
+The Non-Habitual Residence Program is another highly successful scheme introduced by the Portuguese government.
 It gives individuals of high economic and cultural worth tax reductions and exemptions over a ten-year period.

 Restricted supply of real estate stock – unique and concentrated